j4m1n-t/Porky-api/README.md

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/j4m1n-t/Porky-api/blob/main/LICENSE) file for details.

 ### Contact

 For any questions or issues, please contact Jamin Thompson at j.thompson@j4m1n.me.

 ---

-Feel free to customize the contact information and repository URL as needed!